8ta4/blog/drafts/I built this interactive Chrome extension to dive into Paul Graham's startup essay.md

-I'm a cereal entrepreneur, because I'm so broke I can only afford cereals.
+I'm a cereal entrepreneur because I'm so broke I can only afford cereals.
 After a few failed attempts at building the next unicorn, I figured it was time to learn from the best.
 So I started studying Paul Graham's essay "How to Start a Startup."

 But then I went one step further and built a Chrome extension called `quest`.
 It turns a web page into yes/no questions that reveal the answers directly in the original text.
 You can check your understanding immediately and hopefully avoid dozing off in the middle of a paragraph.